anika-misra/EXPENSE-TRACKER/README.md

 Overall, the objective of an expense tracker is to improve financial awareness, support budgeting, and develop responsible money management habits.
 # FEATURES
 An expense tracker includes several useful features that make managing finances simple and effective:
-Add and Record Expenses
+1. Add and Record Expenses:
 Users can easily enter daily expenses with details like date, amount, and description.

-Categorization of Expenses
+2. Categorization of Expenses:
 Expenses can be divided into categories such as food, travel, shopping, bills, and entertainment for better organization.

-Expense Summary
+3. Expense Summary:
 Provides a clear overview of total spending on a daily, weekly, or monthly basis.

-Budget Setting
+4. Budget Setting:
 Users can set spending limits for different categories to control their expenses.

-Visual Reports
+5. Visual Reports:
 Displays data using charts or graphs, making it easier to understand spending patterns.

-Search and Filter Options
+6. Search and Filter Options:
 Allows users to find specific transactions quickly based on date or category.

-Edit and Delete Entries
+7. Edit and Delete Entries:
 Users can update or remove incorrect expense records when needed.

-User-Friendly Interface
+8. User-Friendly Interface:
 Designed to be simple and easy to use, even for beginners.

-Data Storage and Security
+9. Data Storage and Security:
 Keeps financial data stored safely for future reference.

-Notifications or Reminders
+10. Notifications or Reminders:
 Reminds users to track expenses regularly or alerts them when they exceed their budget.